2sjha/Leetcode-boilerplate-generator/README.md

 # Leetcode Boilerplate Generator

 Ever had to debug Leetcode problems?
-Leetcode has debugging behind their paywall.
-Running & Debugging a Leetcode problem requires you to write the driver code that will call the problem function with example inputs & outputs, `lc-boilerplate-generator` can do just that for you.
+Debugging a Leetcode problem on their website is behind a paywall.
+And running & debugging a Leetcode problem locally requires you to write the driver code that will call the problem function with example inputs & outputs, `lc-boilerplate-generator` can do just that for you.
 This can generate compilable driver code in C++ & Rust with example inputs and assertions against their expected outputs.

 [Demo problem link](https://leetcode.com/problems/longest-substring-without-repeating-characters/description/)